Financial Aid

 Every student interested in financial aid will need to submit the FAFSA, which can be completed at fafsa.gov.
 Here's what you'll need to fill out the form:

-• An FSA ID (basically a username and password) for the student and one parent.
-You can get one at studentaid.gov/fsa-id.
+• An FSA ID (basically a username and password) for the student and one parent (or both parents if parents are married but filed taxes separately).
+You can get one on the Federal Student Aid website.

 • A list of colleges where the student is applying

-• The following documents for the student (if they exist) and the parent(s).
-You'll need information for both parents if the parents are married or live together; you'll only need it for one parent (the parent the student lives with the most) for divorced or separated parents.
+• The following information/documents for the student and the parent(s).
+You’ll need information for both parents if the parents are married or live together; you’ll only need it for one parent (the parent who provides the most financial support) for divorced or separated parents.

 • Social Security number